-- Let's assume there are 3 icebergs in one place (so all the icons will be aggregated) with volumes 5, 10 and 20.
+- Let's assume there are 3 icebergs in one place (so all the icons will be aggregated) with volumes of 5, 10 and 20.

 SD is standard deviation.

 There is also one more restriction - automatic mode will not set a size threshold bigger than the biggest iceberg in the SD interval.
-This guarantees that in automatic mode you will always see at least one biggest iceberg within the SD interval on the screen, regardless of other filtering settings.
+This guarantees that in automatic mode you will always see at least the one biggest iceberg within the SD interval on the screen, regardless of any other filtering settings.

 Icebergs Visual Settings

 Show filtered icons checkbox: enables the showing of semi-transparent icons on the chart, despite being filtered out by the size filters.
 Their semi-transparency indicates that they have been filtered out.

 Filtered icons transparency slider: allows you to choose the transparency level for the above filtered-out icons.